-- b) T/F Student assessment is a critical component of Domain 1 and Domain 3 (True) - c) T/F Domain 3 consists of the behind the scenes work of teachers (False) - d) T/F The heart of the Fft is component 3C Engaging Students (True) - e) T/F A Framework for Teaching helps to improve instruction by defining good teaching (True) - f) T/F A teacher's reflection is addressed in Domain 1: Planning and Preparation (False) - g) T/F Charlotte Danielson would agree that teaching is a simple activity easily defined (False) - h) T/F Framework components stand alone and should not be considered in relation to each other (False)
+- 2. Share: Which quotes from 22 Components of Great Teaching were helpful in explaining the Fft? - 3.
+True or False? - a) T/F Each domain in the Framework for Teaching consists of 5 components - b) T/F Student assessment is a critical component of Domain 1 and Domain 3 - c) T/F Domain 3 consists of the behind the scenes work of teachers - d) T/F The heart of the Fft is component 3C Engaging Students - e) T/F A Framework for Teaching helps to improve instruction by defining good teaching - f) T/F A teacher's reflection is addressed in Domain 1: Planning and Preparation - g) T/F Charlotte Danielson would agree that teaching is a simple activity easily defined - h) T/F Framework components stand alone and should not be considered in relation to each other